The BBC is celebrating the fact that two million micro:bit computers are now in the hands of school kids around the world.

-"Start by working through activities in the Quick Start Guide for Teachers," says Steve Richards, ICT teacher and curriculum team leader at Eastlea Community School.
+"Start by working through activities in the Quick Start Guide for Teachers," says Steve Richards, ICT teacher and curriculum team leader at Eastlea Community School when we asked him how he was getting on at the launch in 2016.
 "It's a really great hands-on introduction to the BBC micro:bit."

 The 32-page guide not only explains in detail what the micro:bit can do, but also gives you a number of tutorials to get you started.
 And just because it's aimed at teachers and pupils in class shouldn't put you off, the tutorials are just as easy to understand at home as they are in the classroom.